-If you're looking for non-traditional winter wedding colors, we think you'll love this stylish trio.
-A color palette of purple, gray, and green is earthy and a bit bohemian, especially when you incorporate succulents and other woodland-inspired accents.
+Looking for non-traditional winter wedding colors?
+We think you'll love this stylish trio.
+A color palette of purple, gray, and green is earthy and a bit bohemian, especially when you incorporate fresh berries, pampas grass and greenery, and handmade paper.

 This sweet wedding color palette is a winterized version of the popular blush and eucalyptus combination that is everywhere come spring and summer.
-By using slightly darker tones—mauve instead of blush and jade green instead of eucalyptus—these colors feel less "springtime soirée" and more "winter romance."
-Add hints of rose gold for warmth and sparkle.
+By using slightly darker tones—mauve instead of blush and jade green instead of eucalyptus—these colors feel less springtime soirée and more winter romance.
+Add hints of rose gold for warmth and shimmer.

 Name a more iconic winter wedding duo, we'll wait.
 Red and white are perhaps the most classic winter wedding colors of all time, and for good reason.
 They're synonymous with the holiday season and will instantly bring a sense of wintry cheer to your wedding decor.

-For a wedding that's glimmering and gleaming, dress your venue in colors of green, ivory, and gold.
-This effortless wedding color palette is one of the most timeless options for your big day.
+For a wedding that's glimmering and gleaming, dress your venue in colors of green, white, and gold.
+This effortless winter wedding color scheme is one of the most timeless options for your big day.

-In contrast to the bright shades of emerald and neon green that can be found all over the place during the holiday season, we love these more muted winter wedding colors.
+We love these muted winter wedding colors.
 Moss and olive green fit into a wintry aesthetic without being over-the-top seasonal.
-These colors are also ideal if you're going for a vintage wedding theme, since they pair beautifully with candle decor, antiques, and dark wood.
+These colors are also ideal if you're going for an Old World wedding theme, since they pair beautifully with candle decor, antiques, and dark wood pieces.

-Dark purple and champagne will bring the luxe factor to a glamorous event!
-Purple is a naturally regal color, and it becomes even more opulent when you pair it with shimmering champagne and gold tones.
-Incorporate bits of gold through your flatware, place settings, and other tabletop decor.
+Dark purple and pewter will bring the wow factor to a glamorous event.
+Purple is a naturally regal color (see more purple wedding ideas here), and it becomes even more opulent when you pair it with shimmering silver tones and sequins.

-For a color palette that's both on-trend and chic, try copper, gray, and cream.
-This almost-neutral palette works for a variety of wedding styles, whether you're hosting an upscale ballroom event or a laid-back barn wedding.
+This almost-neutral palette works for a variety of wedding styles, whether you're hosting an upscale ballroom event or a rustic barn wedding.

 This is similar to an all-white palette, but not quite as stark.
-By pairing blush and various shades of green with white and ivory tones, you'll achieve an aesthetic that's airy, soft, and romantic.
+Achieve an aesthetic that's soft and romantic by pairing blush and various shades of green with white and ivory tones.

-Feeling a bit edgy?
-Moody wedding colors are one of our latest obsessions.
-Dark colors, such as burgundy, plum purple, and black will bring a sense of drama and mystery to your big day.
-The end result is hauntingly beautiful and a little bit gothic!
+Feeling a bit edgy and bold?
+Moody wedding colors are the answer.
+Dark colors, such as burgundy, plum purple, and black à la this gorgeous tablescape, will bring a sense of drama and mystery to your big day.
+The end result is hauntingly beautiful—and a little bit gothic!